 Many people who visit this website or purchase Exercise for Better Bones do not have immediate access to a health provider knowledgeable in the treatment of osteoporosis.
 In many cases, these individuals are unable to visit me at my clinic in Ottawa.
-The good news is that they can choose between a phone or online consultation with me and get their osteoporosis questions answered — in most instances within one consultation.
+The good news is that they can have an online coaching consultation with me and get their osteoporosis questions answered — in most instances within one consultation.

 If they do not have an established exercise routine, but want to start one, I am able to direct them through Exercise for Better Bones and get them on the path to improved bone health.

-As a reference, here are some of the topics that have come up during the phone or online consultation.
+As a reference, here are some of the topics that I can cover during an online consultation.
 If either of these resonates with you, perhaps now is a time for us to have a conversation.

-- I review the client’s bone mineral density test scores and provide clear guidance on what weight-bearing (cardiovascular) and strength training exercises they should focus on.
+- Review your bone mineral density test scores and provide clear guidance on what weight-bearing (cardiovascular) and strength training exercises you should focus on.

-- A client indicates that they have limited time to exercise or experience pain in their joints when they exercise, and ask me to help them tailor their exercise program to their needs.
+- You have limited time to exercise or experience pain in their joints when you exercise, but still want to exercise and exercise safely.
+I can help tailor your exercise program to meet your needs.

 How to Set Up a Phone of Online Consultation

 Ready to start with a consultation?
 Here are the steps: